 3. Budgeting Can Help Your Marriage

 If you are married, your budget plays an extremely important role in keeping you and your spouse on the same page.
-It helps you plan your financial future together, hold each other accountable, and make sure you are fighting on the same team.
+It helps you plan your financial future together, hold each other accountable, and make sure you are playing on the same team.

 I think it’s pretty common knowledge that money fights tend to be one of the biggest problems in marriage.
 So, if you want to end the financial fights between you and your spouse, and finally get on the same financial page, then budgeting is a critically important first step.

-4. Budgeting Helps You Find Financial Contentment
+4. Experiencing Financial Contentment

 Financial contentment is one of the foundational elements of good financial behavior.
 It keeps you from spending money that you don’t have, and helps you to enjoy your financial journey.